-Dedicated VCI accessors are used to define the VCI transaction type, that can either be set\read() (for read command), set\write() (for write command), set\locked\read() (for atomic locked read), and set\store\cond() (for atomic store conditional).
+Dedicated VCI accessors are used to define the VCI transaction type, that can either be set\read() (for VCI read command), set\write() (for VCI write command), set\locked\read() (for VCI atomic locked read), and set\store\cond() (for VCI atomic store conditional).
 The set\src\id(), set\trd\id() and set\pkt\id() functions respectively set the VCI source, thread and packet identifiers.

-NB : The byte array approach defined by TLM2.0 can degrade the simulation speed, as the existing SoCLib models use uint32\t arrays to model both the embedded memory and the caches...
-Experiments are currently in progress to evaluate the performance degradation incurred by this byte formatting.
-It is therefore possible that the types of the m\data and m\byte\enable of the tlmt\vci\transaction will be changed to uint32\.
+NB: The char array approach defined by TLM2.0 can degrade the simulation speed, as the existing SoCLib models use uint32\t arrays to model both the embedded memories and the caches...
+Experiments are currently in progress to evaluate the performance degradation incurred by this char <-> uint formatting.
+It is therefore possible that the types of the data and byte\enable fields of the tlmt\vci\transaction will be changed to uint32\.